manodeep/Corrfunc/README.rst

    (close to perfect scaling up to 12 threads in our tests) and okay (runtime becomes constant ~6-8 threads in our tests) for ``DDrppi`` and ``wp``.
    Enabled by default.
 The ``Makefile`` will compare the `CC` variable with known OpenMP enabled compilers and set compile options accordingly.
    Set in `common.mk <common.mk>`__ by default.

+2. ``ENABLE_MIN_SEP_OPT`` -- uses some further optimisations based on the minimum separation between pairs of cells.
+Enabled by default.

+3. ``COPY_PARTICLES`` -- whether or not to create a copy of the particle positions (and weights, if supplied).
+Enabled by default (copies of the particle arrays **are** created)

 *Optimization for your architecture*

 1. The values of ``bin_refine_factor`` and/or ``zbin_refine_factor`` in
    the ``countpairs\_\*.c`` files control the cache-misses, and consequently, the runtime.
-In my trial-and-error methods, I have seen any values larger than 3 are always slower.
+In my trial-and-error methods, I have seen any values larger than 3 are generally slower for theory routines but can be faster for mocks.
 But some different combination of 1/2 for ``(z)bin_refine_factor`` might be faster on your platform.

-2. If you have AVX2/AVX-512/KNC, you will need to add a new kernel within the ``*_kernels.c`` and edit the runtime dispatch code to call this new kernel.
+2. If you are using the angular correlation function and need ``thetaavg``, you might benefit from using the INTEL MKL library.
+The vectorized trigonometric functions provided by MKL can provide significant speedup.

 Author & Maintainers
 =====================

 Corrfunc was designed by Manodeep Sinha and is currently maintained by